Adoption & Foster Care Certificate Program

 Our Mission: Through the Adoption and Foster Care Certificate program, we will promote adoption and foster care competent professionals as resources to support permanency for children in Rhode Island’s child welfare system.

-- AFCC-37 Understanding Core Clinical Issues in Foster Care and Adoption (Core)
+- AFCC-40 Grief and Loss in Foster Care and Adoption (Core)

 - There are no elective workshops for the AFCC program this semester.